 Appearance

-Caterpillars are ravening feeders.
+Caterpillars are hungry, eager feeders.
 Most of them are herbivorous and live on plants for food.
-They have tubular and segmented bodies.
-Their body shape is somewhat similar to worms.
-Some of the caterpillars are hairy, while some are soft and plain.
+They have tubular, segmented bodies, and their body shape is a bit like a worm.
+Some caterpillars are hairy, while others are soft and plain.
 With this basic knowledge, green caterpillar identification is easier.

 Main Body Color

-Green caterpillars are obviously green in color, but the shade differs as per each individual type.
-Hence, the shade of green would help you identify a caterpillar better.
-Again, their size may be big or they may be very small.
+Green caterpillars are obviously green, but the exact shade differs from one type to another.
+So the shade of green helps you identify a caterpillar better.
+Their size can be big, or they may be very small.

 Main Body Pattern

-You also have to see the pattern of the caterpillars’ body.
+You also have to look at the pattern on the caterpillar's body.
 They can be banded, striped, dotted, slashed, or even camouflaged.
-The design on their body would make the identification easy.
+The design on their body makes identification easy.

 Hair Density

 You must also check the fuzz on the body.
 The hair density could be high, low, or moderate.
-Some of the caterpillars have unique hair growth patterns on their bodies, like tufts.
+Some caterpillars have unique hair growth patterns, like tufts.

 Unique Features

-Once the primary observation is done, you must look for some unique features that would assist you in the process of precise identification of the green caterpillar that you have found.
-These distinguished features could be a tail or split tail, head horns, knobs, lashes, spines etc.
+Once you have done this first look, search for some unique features that help you pin down exactly which green caterpillar you have found.
+These special features could be a tail or a split tail, head horns, knobs, lashes, or spines.

 Identification Examples

-Once you observe the above things, carefully note them down.
-There are many websites that would help you in your endeavor of identifying that caterpillar.
+Once you have noticed all the above things, carefully note them down.
+There are many websites that can help you in your hunt to identify a caterpillar.
 Some examples of different types of green caterpillars are given below.

 Big Green Caterpillar